 - Supplemental car insurance when you waive coverage from a rental car company

 These benefits are typical of travel rewards cards with annual fees.

 American Express consistently gets good marks for its customer service.
-In fact, according to a 2019 J.D.
-Power report, it ranked second only to Discover in terms of customer satisfaction.
-It scored 838 (out of 1,000), well above the industry average of 806.
+In fact, according to a 2020 J.D.
+Power report, it topped the list in terms of customer satisfaction.
+It scored 838 (out of 1,000), well above the industry average of 810.